VishalSai123/Machine-Learning-Projects/Regression Projects/Car Sales Price Prediction/README.md

 ## Conclusion

-The best model for this problem is Ridge Regression with a Root Mean Squared Error (RMSE) value of 4.245 and an R-squared value of 0.926.
+The best model for this problem is Linear Regression with a Root Mean Squared Error (RMSE) value of 4.245 and an R-squared value of 0.926.